On-site kitchen inspection

 AHJ inspection status

-Last fire marshal inspection date, open violations on the address from the local AHJ (FCFRD, LCFR, ACFD, MCFRS, PGFD, HCDFRS, DC FEMS) and any active correction orders.
+Last fire marshal inspection date, open violations on the address from the local AHJ (FCFRD, LCFR, ACFD, MCFRS, PGFD, HCDFRS, DC FEMS) and any active correction orders, pulled from public records and on-site documentation.

 - 11